 (A) The development of maintenance capabilities within DoD; or

-subsystems.

-(B) Competition for contracts for sustainment of the systems or
+(B) Competition for contracts for sustainment of the systems or subsystems.

 (2) Assessments and corresponding acquisition strategies developed under this section shall—

-subsystem;(i) Be developed before issuance of a solicitation for the weapon system or
+(i) Be developed before issuance of a solicitation for the weapon system or subsystem;

 (ii) In accordance with 10 U.S.C.
 2443, to emphasize reliability and maintainability in weapon system design, ensure that reliability and maintainability are included in the performance attributes of the key performance parameters on sustainment during the development of capabilities requirements.
-For additional guidance see (b)(14)(ii)(2);
+For additional guidance see PGI 207.105 (b)(14)(ii)(2);

 (iii) Address the merits of including a priced contract option for the future delivery of technical data and computer software, and associated license rights, that were not acquired upon initial contract award;